Safety Verification and Robustness Analysis of Neural Networks via Quadratic Constraints and Semidefinite Programming: Problem Abstraction via Quadratic Constraints

 We observe that the inequalities \eqref{eq: repeated 2}-\eqref{eq: repeated 4} are all quadratic in $(x,\phi(x),1)$, and therefore can be encapsulated into QCs of the form \eqref{eq: QC def}.
 As we show in $\S$\ref{sec: SDP for One-layer Neural Networks}, the matrix $Q \in \mathcal{Q}_{\phi}$ that abstracts the nonlinearity $\phi$ appears as a decision variable in the SDP.

 Although the above rules can be used to guide the search for valid QCs for activation functions, a less conservative description of activation functions requires a case-by-case treatment to further exploit the structure of the nonlinearity.
-Furthermore, the QC definition in \eqref{eq: repeated 4} is global as it holds for the whole space $\mathbb{R}^{n}$.
-When restricted to a local region in $\mathbb{R}^{n}$, we can refine the QC characterization of the activation functions.
 In the next subsection, we elaborate on QCs for $\relu$ activation functions.